Capital punishment in Indonesia: Constitutionality

 In 2007, the Indonesian Constitutional Court upheld the constitutionality of the death penalty for drug cases, by a vote of six to three.
 The case was brought by prisoners sentenced to death for drug crimes, including some of the Bali Nine, a group of Australian citizens sentenced to prison and the death penalty for drug trafficking in Bali in 2005.

 Statutory provisions

-The following is a list of the criminal offences that carry the death penalty in Indonesia:
+The following is a list of the criminal offenses that carry the death penalty in Indonesia:

-Criminal offences punishable by death based on Indonesia Criminal Code
+Criminal offenses punishable by death based on the Indonesian Criminal Code

-Indonesian Criminal Code (Indonesian: Kitab Undang-Undang Hukum Pidana, KUHP or KUHP 2023), Law No. 1/2023 listed several criminal offences which can be punishable by death:
+Indonesian Criminal Code (Indonesian: Kitab Undang-Undang Hukum Pidana, KUHP or KUHP 2023), Law No. 1/2023 listed several criminal offenses which can be punishable by death: